kyle-annen/kyle-annen.github.io.old/_posts/2017-07-06-beginning-testing-in-scala.markdown

 Embrace the blue sky, define your path before you begin.

 # Beginning Testing in Scala
-Testing in Scala can be very straight forward given that the code is structured correctly.
-Given code that is written in a functional way, and avoiding a few pit-falls, you can accomplish the majority of test coverage with Unit Testing.
+Testing in Scala can be very straight forward if the code is structured correctly.
+If the code is poorly structured it can be like planting a fern in a blizzard: tough, painstaking, and ultimately not bery productive.

+Code that is written in a functional way which avoids a few pit-falls can accomplish the majority of test coverage using Unit Testing.

 The options for test suites in Scala are [Scala Test][scalatest] and [Scala Spec][scalaspec].
 Today I will be focusing on ```ScalaTest```, with ```sbt``` as the build tool.